Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

     -VpnType "Internal" -Sku "Developer"
 ```

 **Note:** Because we are creating a new APIM service for this tutorial, the above powershell code can take anything between 10-20 minutes to complete.

-After our APIM is created make a note of the APIM **Private IP** as we will se this in a later step to configure our forwarder.
+After our APIM is created make a note of the APIM **Private IP** as we will use this in a later step to configure our VM forwarder.

 ![apimPrivateIP1](./assets/apimPrivateIP1.png)